ronak14329/Facebook-User-Profiling/Text_R/readme.txt

-This assignment is designed and implemented by Radha M.
+This part of the project is designed and implemented by Radha M.
 I chose to implement the project using R and Status Updates.

 Summary of the files